It is hard to learn to trust ourselves sometimes.

 It is really hard to listen to our Wise Selves when we are filled with these feelings.
 In cases like this, it is important to learn how to stick up for ourselves and stop the behavior of people who are treating us badly.
 You can read more about how to do this here.

 Seven: Learn How to Heal Yourself With Kindness

 Sometimes we get stuck in our Wounded Self because we are being mean and cruel to ourselves.
-Unfortunately, it is really easy to get stuck in patterns of being mean and cruel to ourselves because there are a lot of cultural forces like toxic advertising and distorted religious messages that benefit from making us feel bad about ourselves.
+Unfortunately, it is really easy to get stuck in such patterns because there are a lot of cultural forces that benefit from making us feel bad about ourselves.

 In addition, we are often not taught how to show ourselves kindness and love in a healthy way.
-Often this is because we are afraid that self-kindness and self-love are a form of selfishness or narcissism or self-indulgence.
+Often this is because we are afraid that self-love are a form of selfishness, narcissism, or self-indulgence.

-It is really important to realize that there is a healthy kind of self-kindness and self-love that are the complete opposite of selfishness, narcissism, and self-indulgence.
+It is really important to realize that there is a healthy kind of self-kindness and self-love.
+They are the complete opposite of selfishness, narcissism, and self-indulgence.
 You can read more about that here and here.